kilcannon/burger/README.md

 https://kilcannon.github.io/burger/

 ### Welcome to my super awesome Burger Maker App!
-This app gives you the ability to match yourself with a potential friend, depending on your responses to questions.
+This app gives you the ability to creat a burger and consume it!
+You'll be able to then see the glutton you are by having a persisting list of all consumed food.

 Technology includes: